amirkeren/bluemix-workshop/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/amirkeren/workshop.git)

-View your deployed application on your [dashboard](https://console.ng.bluemix.net/dashboard/apps)
+Once deployment is finished, you can view your deployed application by clicking on "View Your App" or see it on your [dashboard](https://console.ng.bluemix.net/dashboard/apps)

 # Adding Cloudant NoSQL DB service to the application